Fixing a Hole: Touring Yellowstone and Grand Teton National Parks

 Think about it.
 A geyser had never erupted, throwing a column of water 30 feet in the air within her sight.
 A bucking bronco had never tossed a cowboy on his head with her as a witness.
 A mighty granite peak capped with snow had never reared itself up in northwestern Wyoming to dazzle her vision.
 She was bereft, my poor wife.
 I felt terrible for her.
-I vowed to do something.
+I vowed to do something about it.

 Cowboys vs Farm Animals

 Cody, Wyoming is the rodeo capital of the world.
 Cowboys gather here nightly each summer to vie with one another in trying to stay astride bucking, writhing beasts, or challenge each other in trying to sling loops of rope over the heads of panicked calves while riding hard after them on horseback.

 “This,” I said to Marianne, “is a good place to begin.”